 Pigs are commonly left to live on cold, damp, slatted floors.
 While these floors keep the barn cleaner by allowing manure and urine to fall through to a collection pit below, they don’t permit use of bedding for pig comfort and warmth.
 Hard, bare flooring may become slippery, and it increases leg sores and lameness (inability to walk properly) in pigs.
 Bedding not only allows pigs to be more comfortable, but also permits natural behaviours like rooting, exploration and nesting, and may reduce boredom and aggression in pigs.

-Support a better life for pigs
+Support a better life for farmed pigs

-We work with the farm industry and government to encourage improvements to the lives of farm animals in B.C. and across Canada, but we need your help.
-Help us speak for animals by participating in any of our farm animal welfare campaigns.
+We are always working to build a better future for farm animals in B.C. and across Canada, but we need your help.
+Help us speak for farm animals by taking action.